-This course offers a comprehensive study of biological concepts, including cytology, genetics, botany, zoology, and anatomy as well as an understanding of scientific reasoning, laboratory skills, and objective reporting.
-Students will apply the scientific method, conduct laboratory experiments, and develop the reasoning skills to analyze data and draw conclusions.
+This course is designed to give students a comprehensive introduction to biological concepts in cytology, genetics, botany, zoology, and anatomy as well as an understanding of scientific reasoning, laboratory skills, and objective reporting.
+Students will learn the scientific method, conduct laboratory experiments, and develop the reasoning skills to analyze data and draw conclusions.